Discovering the Ethereum2 P2P Network: Analysis

+We can observe that the results that Figures \ref{fig:AverageOfConnectionsPerClientType} and \ref{fig:AverageOfDisconnectionsPerClientType} do not match directly with the one observed in Figure~\ref{fig:AverageOfConnectedTimePerClientType}.
+While Prysm was showing a high level of activity on the dialing events, the average time spent connected to our crawler gets reduced to the second position.
+A similar relation can be observed in the other clients with the clear exception of Lodestar.
+The surprising difference between the perceived dialing events and the average connected time of Lodestar stands up.
+Despite having a low connection ratio, Lodestar peers showed a high level of stability on the performed connections.
+Several aspects could influence the observed phenomenon.

+First, we should point out the different peering strategies adopted by the clients while implementing the GossipSub protocol.
+While some clients can adopt more strict approaches to make sure their peers are contributing to pass information, others like Lodestar seem to have more flexible approaches, allowing for long connection periods.

+In this case, we can see that the peering strategy we selected for the tool also added a bias to the averages.
+By prioritizing the number of connections over their quality, the tool drops the chance to connect to a stable peer if more unidentified peers are in the Peerstore.
+Thus, prioritizing for new peers instead of stable ones, plus the number of incoming connections, influences the connected time observed to each client.

+On the other hand, computing the average of the metrics could also affect the observed results.
+The connections, disconnections, and the connected time get calculated from the aggregated connections and disconnections of all the nodes from a client type, divided by the number of nodes from the same type.
+The method used to obtain the averages leads to disperse any outstanding peer from the most connected client types.
+Meanwhile, for the lowest dialed client types, this average can get biased as it happens with Lodestar.

+The combination of the low number of connection events and the low connected time on average for the Prysm nodes leads us to think that many Prysm nodes are behind non-forwarded ports or ISP firewalls.
+At the same time, it also leads us to believe that incoming connections tend to be more opportunistic than stable connections in the general term.

 The time connected to a peer does provide some insight into the stability of the client.
 Some clients might be more aggressive than others pruning peers to avoid bad actors.
-However this does not say much about the level of participation of the different clients in the network.
-For that, we measure the total number of Beacon Block, Aggregate and Proof messages received from each peer, grouping them by type of client.
+However, this does not say much about the different clients' participation in the network.
+For that, we measure the total number of Beacon Block, and Aggregate and Proof messages received from each peer, grouping them by type of client.

-As observed in Figure~\ref{fig:MessagesFromBeaconBlock}, while Prysm clients have more stable connections, Nimbus peers relayed about 8 times more Beacon Block messages than Prysm peers.
-Also, we notice that Lighthouse and Teku relayed a very low number of messages.
-This behaviour also repeats with the Beacon Aggregation and Proof messages, plotted on figure \ref{fig:MessagesFromBeaconAggregateProof}.
+As observed in Figures \ref{fig:MessageAverageFromBeaconBlock} and \ref{fig:MessageAverageFromBeaconAggregateProof} and as it was expected, the clients that in average have more stable connections tends to share more messages.
+In an attempt to understand a little better why Lodestar, Prysm, and Lighthouse are the most \emph{chatty} of the clients, we studied the average RTT for each client.
+In Figure~\ref{fig:AverageRTTPerClientType} we can appreciate that Nimbus got over x4 RTT and over x18 RTT for Lodestar with respect to the rest of the clients.
+As previously mentioned, peers like the Lodestar \emph{outlier} exposed in Table \ref{tab:peer-info} can significantly impact the average RTT of the clients, in particular when a client has only a few peers connected to the crawler.